swatigoyal/kdtree/README.md

 ## Kdtree

-A kd tree is a data structure that recursively partitions the world in order to rapidly answer nearest neighbor queries.
+A kdtree is a data structure that recursively partitions the world in order to rapidly answer nearest neighbor queries.
 A generic kd tree can support any number of dimensions, and can return either the nearest neighbor or a set of N nearest neighbors.

 This gem is a blazingly fast, native, 2d kdtree.
 It's specifically built to find the nearest neighbor when searching millions of points.
 It's used in production at Urbanspoon and several other companies.